LIST: Snow emergencies issued across Tri-State

 CINCINNATI (WXIX) - Several Tri-State areas are declaring some level of a snow emergency ahead of the impending winter weather.

-- Crestview Hills, Kentucky: Snow emergency from 6 a.m.
+- Crestview Hills: Snow emergency from 6 a.m.
 Thursday till Friday at 5 p.m.

 - All vehicles must be off city streets no later than 6 a.m.
 Thursday.